 <b>Germany</b>'s landscape is straight from the Fairy tales: castles, deep dark forests and mythical rivers.
 The German landscapes are extraordinarily diverse, with graceful big-city appeal, small picture-postcard towns, pagan-inspired harvest festivals, a wealth of art and culture, and the perennial pleasures of huge tracts of forest, delightful castles and fine wine and beer.
 From Charlemagne and the Holy Roman Empire to the rise and fall of the Berlin Wall, no other nation has molded Europe the way Germany has - for better or worse.

 The world feels at home in Cologne, where people meet to enjoy a Kölsch.
 (Kölsch is a language, a philosophy of life and also the popular local beer.)
 The largest city in the Rhineland, Cologne is rich in antiquity.
-There is much to see from every period of the city's two millennia history: from the old Roman towers to the modern opera house.
-Cologne is also a bustling modern city with a decent shot at becoming the fine-art capital of Germany.
-The city of Cologne is also a center for art and culture, hosting several major art and music festivals.
+There is much to see from every period of the city's two millennia history, from the old Roman towers to the modern opera house.
+Cologne is also a bustling cosmopolitan city that is quickly becoming the fine art capital of Germany, in addition to hosting several major art and music festivals.

-The second greatest German port, on the river Weser, was badly damaged by the War, but it preserved an ancient flavor, especially in the Altstadt (Old Town) - bordered by the ruins of medieval city walls.
-Altstadt's most important place is Marktplatz, dominated by the Town Hall, hosting a restaurant with an impressive list of over 600 German wines.
-Bremen offers many attractions, both medieval cathedrals and modern places - Universum Science Center, Space Center, art museums, Becks' Beer factory.
+Bremen, the second greatest German port, on the river Weser, was badly damaged by the War, but it preserved an ancient flavor, especially in the Altstadt (Old Town), bordered by the ruins of medieval city walls.
+Altstadt's most iconic place is Marktplatz, dominated by the Town Hall, hosting a restaurant with an impressive list of over 600 German wines.
+The city also offers medieval cathedrals as well as modern attractions such as the Universum Science Center, Space Center, art museums, and Becks' Beer factory.

 Visit Bremen Roland and Town Hall, Schnoor Quarter, Böttcherstraße, Bremen Cathedral, Bremer Stadtmusikanten, and so much more!